-Many years ago, I worked for an elderly man (Jim) in the health food industry.
-He had spent his entire career working in the grocery business and eventually owned two small local grocery stores.
-During all of those years, he acquired the necessary knowledge and a unique way of communicating to his customers to help make his business a success.
+Many years ago, I worked for an older gentleman (Jim) in the health food industry.
+He had spent his adult life working in the grocery business and eventually owned two small local grocery stores.
+One was a small mom-and-pop store for those who needed some essential items and the other was a vitamin shop that evolved into a health food store.
+During all of those years, he acquired the necessary knowledge and a unique way of communicating to his customers to help grow his business and make it a success.

 One day, I asked him which bread was cheaper, the whole wheat, or the rye bread.
-Before he gave me a numeric amount, he proceeded to emphasize the importance of not using the word ‘cheap’ or ‘cheaper’ when it came to price comparisons in the grocery business.
-According to Jim, using ‘cheap’ would convey inferiority, which was something, you tried to avoid – especially with a small grocer.
+Before he provided a response, he emphasized the importance of not using the word ‘cheap’ or ‘cheaper’ when it came to price comparisons in the grocery business.
+According to Jim, using ‘cheap’ would convey inferiority, which was something, you tried to avoid – especially in a small grocery.
 If you wanted to compare prices, one should use less expensive or more expensive or least expensive.
 Using that five-letter word in a grocery context especially when Jim was around was strictly “verboten.”

 Indeed, even though I learned a valuable lesson that day while in the grocery business, I'm still not inhibited to use it in some situations.
 If I find something in a toy store, electronics retailer or hardware store that is not well built well and will not last regardless of how much money is thrown towards consumers by marketing departments, I may use this 5 letter word, context is everything.